FAIRification of External Terminologies in RDF for projects

 Projects can take any approach to translate terminologies into RDF.
 One approach is to write a Python script and use the rdflib library to generate an RDF representation of the original terminology file.

 In some cases, it might be useful (and even important) to take into consideration the versioning of terms from a terminology.
-See Versioning of Terminologies for a quick introdution into the motivation behind versioning of terminologies and how it is implemented by the DCC.
+See Versioning strategy of terminologies for a quick introdution into the motivation behind versioning of terminologies and how it is implemented by the DCC.

 The steps below highlight how to go about translating a terminology file into RDF that is usable in the context of SPHN: